nodemcu/nodemcu-firmware/docs/nodemcu-lrm.md

 -  The [Lua 5.1 Reference Manual]( https://www.lua.org/manual/5.1/) and
 -  The [Lua 5.3 Reference Manual]( https://www.lua.org/manual/5.3/) (**LRM**)

 Developers using the NodeMCU environment should familiarise themselves with the 5.3 LRM.

 The Project provides a wide range of standard library modules written in both C and Lua to support many ESP hardware modules and chips, and these are documented in separation sections in our [online documentation](https://nodemcu.readthedocs.io/).

 This reference supplements LRM content and module documentation by focusing on the differences between NodeMCU Lua and standard Lua 5.3 in use.

-One goal in introducing Lua 5.3 support was to ensure the continuity of our existing C modules by ensuring that they can be successfully compiled and executed into both the Lua 5.1 and 5.3 environments.
+One of our goals in introducing Lua 5.3 support was to maintain the continuity of our existing C modules by ensuring that they can be successfully compiled and executed in both the Lua 5.1 and 5.3 environments.
 This goal was achieved by combination of:
--  enabling relevant compatibility options for standard Lua libraries
+-  enabling relevant compatibility options for standard Lua libraries;
 -  regressing some Lua 5.3 API enhancements back into our Lua 5.1 implementation, and
 -  making some small changes to the module source to ensure that incompatible API use is avoided.